ergo-services/ergo/docs/extra-library/applications/mcp.md

 The agent discovers it with `message_types`, inspects its fields with `message_type_info`, and sends it with `call_process`.
 The process receives a real `StatusRequest{Verbose: true}` in its `HandleCall`, not a map or raw bytes.

+Name the type as `message_types` lists it.
+A bare `StatusRequest` is accepted while only one registered type carries that name; once two packages do, the tool asks which one rather than picking, because guessing sends the wrong message.

 This makes interactive debugging possible: the agent can call any process with any registered request type, inspect the response, and reason about the behavior.

 ## Network Diagnostics